turquele/password-generator/README.md

 ## Description

-This project is a basic website to help any user to create a safe password.
+A basic web application to help any user to create safe passwords.
 This project was developed mainly in javaScript with the intention of helping the developer to advance in the knowledge of javaScript .

 ## Installation